Aaron Rodgers is the NFL’s MVP for a third time

-Packers officials, from Coach Matt LaFleur to President Mark Murphy, have issued public assurances that Rodgers will be back for another season in Green Bay, and Rodgers later distanced himself from his postgame comments by saying he saw no reason that he wouldn’t return.
+Packers officials, from Coach Matt LaFleur to President Mark Murphy, have issued public assurances that Rodgers will be back for another season with Green Bay, and Rodgers later distanced himself from his postgame comments by saying he saw no reason that he wouldn’t return.
 Now his list of personal accomplishments has grown as he adds to the MVP awards, determined via balloting of media members conducted by the Associated Press, that he won in the 2011 and 2014 seasons.

-He secures this one at age 37 and in his 16th NFL season.
-It was one of his best.
+“It’s really special,” Rodgers said in videotaped comments.
+“To have won it in my fourth year as a starter was very special.
+And now to win in my 13th year as a starter in a new offense is pretty amazing.
+It’s something I’m very proud of.
+To have sustained success and to be able to play your best football at 37 in my 16th season is something I take a lot of pride in.”

 Rodgers threw for 4,299 yards and 48 touchdowns as the Packers went 13-3 during the regular season.
 He threw only five interceptions, and his passer rating of 121.5 was the league’s best.
 All of that came after the Packers used a first-round pick in last year’s draft on a potential successor — eventually — to Rodgers, Jordan Love.

+“I’m thankful for the opportunity to still be here and still be the starting quarterback for the Green Bay Packers,” Rodgers said.
+“The success that we had this year made the season a lot of fun at a time when there was a lot of turmoil and protocols around the coronavirus.”

 Tennessee Titans tailback Derrick Henry was named the offensive player of the year.
 He had the eighth 2,000-yard rushing season in league history.
 Henry’s 2,027 yards were the fifth most ever.